That's Your Funeral

 A very similar theme was used far more successfully in the ITV sitcom In Loving Memory.

+BBC One Scotland and BBC One Northern Ireland dropped the show to accommodate their regional programmes in the same timeslot That's Your Funeral aired on the network BBC One and BBC One Wales.

 Film

-In 1972, the sitcom was adapted into a film version by Hammer Films.
+In 1972, the sitcom was adapted into a motion picture version by Hammer Films.
+It was one of a series of big screen adaptations of sitcoms at the time.
+The film was theatrically released in 1973 to a very spotty release, distributed by Fox-Rank.

 The plot concerns two rival undertakers whose firms are used as fronts for drug smuggling.
-Directed by John Robins, as well as the usual cast it featured numerous well known actors such as Roy Kinnear, Dennis Price, Sue Lloyd, Richard Wattis, John Ronane and Frank Thornton.
+Directed by John Robins, as well as the usual cast it featured well known actors Roy Kinnear, Dennis Price, Sue Lloyd, Richard Wattis, John Ronane and Frank Thornton.
 However, the film performed poorly at the box office.